 Apple plans to hire a third-party auditing firm to investigate 15 of its suppliers suspected of violating environmental regulations, according to local environmental groups that met with the company on Tuesday.

-Apple has been holding talks with the groups after they accused the tech giant of failing to control the pollution caused by its suppliers in China.
+holding talks with the groups after they accused the tech giant of failing to control the pollution caused by its suppliers in China.

 Apple’s Beijing office did not immediately respond to a query about the groups’ claim, although it has previously said it is committed to ensuring its suppliers meet environmental and labor standards.